HussX/piplay/README.md

      ```sh
      sudo systemctl start piplay
      ```
    - If you need to troubleshoot, check `sudo systemctl status piplay` and/or `journalctl -f`.
+Program logfiles are stored at `/var/log/piplay.log`.
    - **Note**: If you download `piplay.py` directly and install manually, ensure to pull the framebuffer exports from `startup.sh` along with the `config.yaml`.

 ## Contributions and Maintenance